iqsnider/Terminal-Math/README.md

 # Terminal-Math
-Repo for creating 3D shapes visualized in the terminal.
+Repo for creating 3D shapes rendered in the terminal.